Source Settings

 Sheet name

-If the source originates from an XLS or XLSX extension containing multiple sheets, the file regex includes the Sheet name setting.
+If you upload an XLS or XLSX file containing multiple sheets, each sheet will create a unique data transfer.
+Once the source is generated, the file regex includes a Sheet name with the sheet name automatically added.
 The sheet name is an exact name match to the name of the sheet from which the source was generated.
 This allows the source to load records in future data transfers if there is an exact sheet name match in the transfer.

 If the sheet name is blank but the schema of the sheet matches the source, the source will still load records from the data transfer.
-This allows the source to recognize the correct source sheet without requiring an exact name match, however, it will attempt to load all sheets to a source that match the original regex and may load too many sheets.
+This allows the source to recognize the correct source sheet without requiring an exact name match, however, it will attempt to load all sheets to a source that match the original regex, which may result in loading too many sheets.

 Delimiter